 Or, it can be a team of professionals especially trained and deployed for the idea management task in your organization.

-Anyway, your part remains the same: Introducing a centered medium for one and all.
+Anyway, your role remains key: Introducing a centered medium for one and all.

 #2 Recognize, Acknowledge, and Support